staringispolite/airportbingo/README.md

 airportbingo
 =============

-Add some cynical fun to your bleak miserable travel experience.
+Add some cynical fun to your bleak miserable travel experience!